Arktische/pslab_site/content/home/welcome.md

   background:
     image: ""
 ---

 <div class="row">
     <div class="col-12 col-lg-12">
         <br>
         <div class="section-subheading">Introduction</div>
-        **Pivot Lab** was established at HUST, 2021.
-Our members consist of self-motivated students from different information disciplines at HUST from ECE/CS/AIA department, aiming to build an interest-driven research group especially for undergradutes.
+        <p><strong>Pivot Lab</strong> was established at HUST, 2021.
+Our members consist of self-motivated students from different
+        information disciplines at HUST from ECE/CS/AIA department, aiming to build an interest-driven research group especially for undergradutes.</p>

-        Our Lab consists of several SIGs(Special Interest Group) and driven by our UG members and advisors(usually senior students or experienced graduates).
-We continue to explore the frontiers in computer science and make things happen!
+        <p>Our Lab consists of several SIGs(Special Interest Group) and driven by our UG members and advisors(usually
+        senior students or experienced graduates).
+We continue to explore the frontiers in computer science and make things happen!</p>
     </div>
 </div>
 <div class="row">
     <div class="col-12 col-lg-4">